Arunabha-NOTE/AzureInfraAssignment/8-dns/README.md

 # Setup Domain, Web Server on VM, and Azure DNS
 This guide outlines how to host a website on an Azure VM, point a custom domain to it using Azure DNS, and ensure traffic reaches your server.
+**I do not have access to a domain name so couldnt fully follow through all the steps.**

 ## Part 1: Create a VM and Install Web Server